Trees of Pakistan

 In Pakistan, more than 430 tree species are distributed over 82 families and 226 genera.
 Out of these, 22 species from 5 families and 11 genera belong to softwood trees of gymnosperms.
 For all plant families found in Pakistan, see Flora of Pakistan.

 The Deodar Tree is the official national tree of Pakistan.
-Its name is driven from 'Sanskrit' which means "Wood of the God".
-It is one of the longest trees that has the heights of around 40-50 meters & trunk up to 3 meters in diameter.
+Its name is derived from 'Sanskrit' and means "Wood of the God".
+It is amongst the tallest trees in the country, reaching heights of around 40-50 meters, with trunks up to 3 meters in diameter.